SelinaMangaroo/ocr-processing-pipeline/README.md

 ## OpenAI API Setup (ChatGPT)

+The ChatGPT API is integrated via the `openai` Python package to post-process text extracted by Textract.
 This pipeline uses the OpenAI ChatGPT API to:
 - Correct OCR errors (e.g. misspellings, broken words)
 - Extract structured entities like names, dates, companies, and locations

-1. Get an API Key
+### Get an API Key

 - Create an account at [OpenAI](https://platform.openai.com/).
 - Go to your [API Keys page](https://platform.openai.com/account/api-keys) and generate a new key.

-2. Set Environment Variables
+### Set Environment Variables

 In your `.env` file, add the following: